Newton Manager Abstraction#

 Apply soft-to-rigid reactions.
 Inject body-particle contact reactions into

-body_fso the rigid bodies can be pushed back by the deformable contact penalties.Advance the rigid solver.
-Step the MJWarp rigid solver with the coupled contact forces applied.
+body_fbefore the rigid solve.Advance the rigid solver.
+Step MJWarp with the coupled contact forces applied.

 Advance the deformable solver.
-Step the VBD soft solver against the same coupled contacts.
+Step VBD against the same contacts and the updated rigid poses.

 This keeps the custom part focused on the coupling policy.
-The manager does not need to reimplement scene loading, asset buffers, reset handling, or the outer simulation loop.
+The manager does not need to reimplement scene loading, asset buffers, or the outer simulation loop.

 Franka manipulation using MJWarp for rigid bodies and VBD for the deformable object.#